Battle of Quifangondo: Tactical considerations

 The South Africans reluctantly resigned themselves to supporting the attack, gambling on the likelihood that if their guns could drive the defenders underground into their bunkers, then an immediate and well-coordinated infantry assault might break through.

+António França "N'Dalu", a FAPLA officer at Quifangondo who later served as Angolan Minister of Defence, commented:

 Colonel e Castro, who supported a direct frontal assault on Quifangondo, was responsible for most of the operational planning for the attack.
+The previously cautious use of the FAPLA guns caused him to vastly underestimate the strength of the garrison's artillery, and dismiss it as a decisive factor.
 However, some of the other Portuguese volunteers were more skeptical.
 The dissenters insisted that Roberto should consider a flanking movement through the swamps as his main avenue of approach.
 Alternatively, flanking attacks could be made through the swamps to support the main advance along the highway.
 This option had already been discussed between Roberto and his South African advisers and rejected for several reasons: the swampy terrain east of the highway was impassable to the wheeled vehicles, possessed inadequate cover to bestow an advantage in concealment, and the ELNA infantry had flatly refused to cross it on foot, citing the hazard posed by crocodiles and venomous snakes.